maximianodev/solid-methodology.challenge/README.md

 [x] - Should be able to list all users
 [x] - Should be able to find user by ID
 [x] - Should be able to find user by e-mail address
-[] - Should be able to turn an user as admin
+[x] - Should be able to turn an user as admin

 ---